Ashley Westwood (footballer, born 1976): Non-League

 Conference National side Kettering Town underwent a financial crisis in 2011–12, and caretaker manager Mark Cooper walked out on the club on 18 January after his players went unpaid.
 Three days later, Westwood was announced as the club's temporary manager; he was also registered with the club as a player.
 Later that day, his new team lost 4–1 to Wrexham at the Racecourse Ground, having only been able to name two substitutes.
 The Poppies then won their next two games at Nene Park to move out of the relegation zone.
 After being told his job was secure until the end of the season, he picked himself to play for the first time in the 1–0 defeat at Hayes & Yeading on 10 March; also in March he signed Ben Joyce and Max York.
 Kettering failed to turn things around, and were relegated in last place having conceded 100 goals in 46 league games.
 In May 2012, he signed a one-year playing contract with Lincoln City, also in the Conference.
 Lincoln manager David Holdsworth reluctantly allowed Westwood to leave the club on 6 July 2012, having failing to kick a ball for the Imps.

 On 6 July 2012, just over a month after signing for Lincoln, he accepted an offer by Michael Appleton to join the coaching staff at League One side Portsmouth.
 The club's financial situation meant that he was obliged to return to playing duties in the 2012–13 campaign.
-However his only appearance was in a 3–0 League Cup defeat to Plymouth Argyle at Home Park on the opening day of the season; he was 12 years older than the team's second oldest player Simon Eastwood.
+However, his only appearance was in a 3–0 League Cup defeat to Plymouth Argyle at Home Park on the opening day of the season; he was 12 years older than the team's second-oldest player Simon Eastwood.

 Coaching career

+Assistant managerial roles

-On 7 November 2012, Westwood followed manager Michael Appleton to Championship side Blackpool to work as first team coach.
+On 7 November 2012, Westwood followed manager Michael Appleton to Championship side Blackpool to work as first-team coach.
 On 11 January 2013, Westwood followed Appleton to become a coach at fellow Championship club Blackburn Rovers.
 He was sacked on 19 March 2013, at the end of Appleton's 67-day reign.